Doncaster, Victoria: Sport

 The suburb has an Australian Rules football team, The Doncaster Sharks, competing in the Eastern Football League.

-Doncaster Rovers SC is a Doncaster-based association football club, currently associated with Football Federation Victoria.
+The Doncaster Rovers SC are a Doncaster-based association football club, currently associated with Football Federation Victoria.

 The Manningham Cricket Club caters for the area, playing in the Eastern Cricket Association and based at Rieschiecks Reserve, on the corner of Victoria Road and George Street.

 The Doncaster Baseball Club was awarded a Diamond Award in 2008 after 10 of the 17 teams it fielded in 2007 made the finals, and three won their premiership titles.
 In recent years many players from the Dragons (men's 18+ team) have gone on to play for Victoria.

 Golfers formerly played at the course of the Eastern Golf Club, on Doncaster Road.
 The club has since relocated, with the land now being developed into a housing estate.